Sea turtles have swum the world's oceans for more than 150 million years, since before the dinosaurs.

 What Turtles Do for the Ecosystem #

-Sea turtles play an important role in marine and coastal ecosystems, especially here in Mallorca, where they eating many of the jellyfish that, at times, can turn our beautiful beaches into dangerous waters for us humans.
+Sea turtles play an important role in marine and coastal ecosystems, especially here in Mallorca where they eat many of the jellyfish that, at times, can turn our beautiful beaches into dangerous waters for us humans.

 They also act as an 'ocean taxi' for many other sea creatures such as barnacles, crustaceans and algae thus doing their bit to balance marine food webs and helping oceans to thrive.